Home > Activities > Mothers' Union

 ● Helping those whose family life has met with adversity

 More importantly we raise funds for various Mothers’ Union projects, supporting families in this country and abroad.
-Projects such as:

 Away from It All – to enable families under stress to have a holiday

-Domestic violence - Mothers’ Union in Southwark has formed a link with Croydon’s Women’s Aid, to help women and children who are victims of domestic violence.
+Domestic violence - Mothers’ Union in Southwark has formed a link with Croydon’s Women’s Aid, to help women and children who are victims of domestic violence

 We welcome new members.